Bruna-Andelieri/FungiFantasy/README.md

 - Choose the Tiny Turtle (Free) plan.
 - You can opt to leave the Tags field empty.
 - Select the nearest Region and Data Center.
-A- fter creation, access your database by clicking on its name, where you'll find the database URL and Password.
+- After creation, access your database by clicking on its name, where you'll find the database URL and Password.

 ### Amazon AWS
 This project utilizes  [AWS](https://aws.amazon.com) for storing media and static files online, as Heroku does not retain this data type.